 - Place the carrier oil and evergreen needles into a double boiler (or a pot with a metal bowl sitting on top of it).

 - Heat the ingredients until they are fairly warm to the touch.
 Turn off the heat and let stand.
-Every couple of hours, re-heat the oil, and then let stand.
+Every couple of hours, reheat the oil, and then let stand.
 Continue this for 24 to 48 hours.
 When the oil is finished, it should smell like the the evergreen needles you are using.

 - Strain off the evergreen needles from the oil using a fine mesh strainer or cheesecloth.
 Compost the needles.

 - Place the shea butter and beeswax into a double boiler and melt until completely liquified.
 Add 3 ounces (by volume) of the evergreen infused oil.
 (If you don’t have enough infused oil, then add more carrier oil.)
 Heat slowly until the butter and wax melts again completely.
 Remove from heat.
 Add the optional peppermint essential oil and stir.

-- Immediately place the mixture into something with a spout (such as a glass measuring pan) and carefully pour the mixture into lip balm tubes or small glass jars.
+- Immediately place the mixture into something with a spout (such as a glass measuring cup) and carefully pour the mixture into lip balm tubes or small glass jars.

 - Let stand to cool.